mflova/mflova-coding-guidelines/python/dataframes/polars.md

     you can later concatenate with `pl.concat`.
   - If you need even more, scan the file and before processing it, create the batches.
     This way you are not storing the whole dataframe in memory.

+## When to use different file types:

+- `.csv`: Row based.
+Only recommended for streaming.
+Slowest when it comes to parsing.
+- `.parquet`: Quicker than `csv`.
+Columnar based, meaning that it will work much better with `scan_` based method.
+High compression but in exchange of more RAM and CPU needed to decompress it.
+This compression also adds some overhead.
+Meant for long term storage.
+  Its creation might be slow due to compression.
+- `.ipc`: Light compression.
+It is just the same representation as an Arrow table but in the hard disk.
+Meaning that loading it is just transfering it from the hard disk to memory.
+It requires less CPU and it is quicker than `parquet` to load.
+However, its size will be higher.
+Its creation is quick as it has much less compression than `parquet`.